 Key model processes

-nitrogen limitation: Yes.
+Nitrogen limitation: Yes.
 Potential growth without N limitation is first estimated.
 Then using an N/C ratio the N demand required to achieve that growth is found.
 The ratio of available N supply over N demand is calculated and used to limit growth.

 Causes of mortality in vegetation models

-Age/Senescence: No.
+Age/senescence: No.

 Fire: No.